 - ITF-14 (for multipacks / GTIN-14): 14-digit number

-If your product does have a gtin, you can refer to the barcode on your product's packaging or book cover.
+To find the GTIN of your product, you can refer to the barcode on your product, your product's packaging or book cover.
 Take a look at the example barcodes below to get a sense of how the GTIN can be displayed on your product.
 Keep in mind that not all products have a GTIN.
 If you can't find the GTIN, you can always contact the product's manufacturer to ask for it.
 Learn more about unique product identifiers

 This type of GTIN is found on products sold in the United States.
 It's the 12-digit number below the barcode: